 Ultraviolet (UV) Radiation

-There is definitive evidence that sun exposure increases the risk of skin cancer.
-Solar radiation is classified as a known human carcinogen in the Report on Carcinogens.1 IARC also classifies solar radiation as carcinogenic to humans.13
+There is definitive evidence that sun exposure contributes to the risk of skin cancer.
+Solar radiation is classified as a known human carcinogen in the US Report on Carcinogens.1 The International Agency for Research on Cancer (IARC) also classifies solar radiation as carcinogenic to humans.2

 - Choosing and using sunscreen